Kborh/PyBer_Analysis/README.md

 ## Summery
     Based on the above results, I have the following recommendations:

-    1. Focus recruitment marketing resources in rural areas to to increase the number of available drivers at a given time, while decreasing recruitment marketing in urban areas.(This recommendation would be highly influenced by turnover rates of contracted employees.)
+    1. Focus recruitment marketing resources in rural areas to increase the number of available drivers at a given time, while decreasing recruitment marketing in urban areas.(This recommendation would be highly influenced by turnover rates of contracted employees.)
     2. Place a cap on fare to keep the service affordable in rural areas.
        This would make it more accessible to those who may be living in underserved service areas while still allowing for profit.